UdaniSoo/Cucumber-with-Java/README.md

 User will navigate back to the dashboard.
 Click on Build now.
 Click on the link in link history.
 Click on the Console Output.
 This will display the report for your test.
+How to run one file if there are multiple files inside the project, cmd Command-->mvn -Dtest=TestRunner test

+#### Scheduling the project from Jenkin job